fntechgit/full-schedule-widget/README.md

    modalSyncTitle   = title copy for modal sync functionality

    modalSyncText    = body copy for modal sync functionality

+   summitLogoPrint  = custom logo to use at print schedule

 ## PUBLISH TO NPM: